stevesaliman/gradle-cobertura-plugin/README.md

 News
 ====
+###May 26,2016
+Version 2.3.2 Groups tasks better, and allows applying the plugin from settings.gradle and init.gradle
 ###March 3, 2016
 Version 2.3.1 fixes a minor issue with Android projects, with thanks to Adam Peck (@dampcake).